rodneygauna/learn-sql-the-hard-way/README.md

 `SELECT * FROM person WHERE first_name != 'Zed';` means "select all columns from the person table and return the rows that have DO NOT have 'Zed' as a value in the 'first_name' column".

 FYI - continued running the script on ex3.db

+## Exercise 6

+Started learning how to join many tables.

+The first select statment is an equality statement - meaning I'm joining the three tables by setting different id columns as equals.

+The second select statement does the same thing as the first but it's making the pet table the "master select" becuase I used the IN to start a sub-select to get the pet.id values.

+Breaking down the statements:

+ex6.sql:2 - get all the id, name, age, and dead columms ex6.sql:3 - from the pet table and also get the person_pet and person tables ex6.sql:5 - the id from the pet table is the pet_id from the person_pet talble ex6.sql:6 - the person_id from the person_pet table is the id from the person table

+ex6.sql:10 - get all the ids, names, ages, and deads columns ex6.sql:11 - from the pet table ex6.sql:12 - where the id in the pet table is ex6.sql:14 - the pet_id from the person_pet table and get the person table because ex6.sql:15 - person_id from the person_pet table is the id in the person table

+I then ran the terminal command to create the ex6 database and ran the ex2, ex3, and ex4 scripts to load all the data in the table.

+Also, by adding the -column and -header (like -echo) as part of the commmand, sqlite takes the column name and uses it as the headers for the output.

+## Exercise 7

+Here I learned about delete by using `DELETE FROM`.

+### Study Drills

+I created the code.sql file that will drop all the tables, recreate the tables, and re-add the old data.
+This will allow to only have to run 1 script instead of 4.

+## Exercise 8

+I learned how to delete data from a table by using a join and how to use the `NOT IN` to remove the abandoned pets.

+I also learned a terminal command that concatinates my sql files into one file using `cat ex2.sql ex3.sql ex4.sql ex7.sql > catcode.sql`.